syntheticjohn/instacart_order_classification/README.md

 **Project overview:**
 - Predicted which products each Instacart user will buy in the next order given a history of orders using classification algorithms and engineering time-based features to optimize F1 score
+- The ~8 million product orders from Kaggle were stored in postgreSQL
-- Logistic regression, random forest and gradient boosted trees models were trained and evaluated
+- Trained, evaluated and compared logistic regression, random forest and gradient boosted trees models
-- XGBoost was selected and trained on the full training data on AWS, and performed an F1 of 0.440 on the test set
+- XGBoost was selected as the final model and trained on the full training data on AWS, and performed an F1 of 0.440 on the test set
-- The ~8 million product orders from Kaggle were stored in postgreSQL and results visualized with Tableau
+- Results visualized with Tableau

 **This repo includes:**